 Though the inital prospects for redeveloping the prison site were high, the crash of the housing market in 2007-2008 slowed residential growth in Plymouth and other suburban centers.
 Several prospective buyers came and went, and the old prison began to deteriorate.
 The much newer Scott facility across the street closed in May of 2010, part of budget cutbacks, and was demolished in 2013.

 In 2011, part of the DeHoCo site still owed by the City of Detroit was bought by Plymouth Township for $600,000 after being foreclosed on by the county for unpaid taxes.
 The move sparked a fight in the courts over ownership of the land between Detroit and Plymouth, which slowed redevelopment of the prison property.
 The courts eventually ruled in Detroit's favor in May of 2016, clearing the way for a settlement.

 10+ years of vacancy took its toll on the prison and its buildings.
 The permanent guards watching over the grounds became part time in 2014, and were eliminated completely in 2015, leading to the usual vandalism and scrapping.
 In January of 2016, the state representitive for Plymouth township proposed allocating $4 million dollars to demolish DeHoCo, with an additional $10 milllion for long-term cleanup of the site.
 In January of 2017, demolition work began.
-The first phase will involve razing the buildings to ground level, with further phases focusing on site remediation.
+The first phase, completed in April of 2017, involved razing the buildings to ground level, with further phases focusing on site remediation.